COMP122/pythagorean.mips/assignment.md

        jr $ra
   ```

 Ideally, you should follow the MIPS convention for subroutine calling.
-You may, however, simply things by taking steps to allocated a subset of registers to each subroutine.
+You may, however, simplify things by taking steps to allocated a subset of registers to each subroutine.
 (This includes the "isqrt()" subroutine.)

-The downside of allocating specific registers to specific subroutines, you *cannot* develop your subroutines independently.
+The downside of allocating specific registers to specific subroutines is that you *cannot* develop your subroutines independently.
 As such, such an approach is looked down upon.
+But for this assignment, it is acceptable.

-In either case, you should better understand why such a convention exists, which is the point of this phase.
+In either approach, you should better understand why such a convention exists, which is the point of this phase.

 ### Series of Triangles